VIC.GOV.AU | Policy and Advisory Library

 It is also recommended that a student’s individual anaphylaxis management plan is reviewed if there is an identified and significant increase in the student’s potential risk of exposure to allergens at school.

-What role do parents play in the development and review of an individual anaphylaxis management plan?
+What role do parents/carers play in the development and review of an individual anaphylaxis management plan?

-The school’s anaphylaxis management policy must state that it is the responsibility of the parents to:
+The school’s anaphylaxis management policy must state that it is the responsibility of the parents/carers to:

-• provide an up to date photo of the student for the ASCIA Action Plan for Anaphylaxis when that plan is provided to the school and each time it is reviewed
+• provide an up-to-date photo of the student for the ASCIA Action Plan for Anaphylaxis (RED) when that plan is provided to the school and each time it is reviewed

-• provide the school with an adrenaline autoinjector that is current (the device has not expired) for their child
+• provide the school with a current adrenaline autoinjector (the device has not expired) for their child

 • participate in annual reviews of their child’s plan.